Teriyaki Spam Musubi. Pan-fried spam with a homemade teriyaki glaze packed with sushi rice and wrapped in roasted seaweed.

 Great on its own

 Spam musubi is best served on its own, for diner, lunch or delicious as quick snacks.
 It's my favorite food when I'm feeling a bit indulgent because it's an easy snack to throw together.
+I wouldn't say it's a complete meal, but you can have it with some veggies or whatever you'd like to make it feel complete.

 No Musubi Press Required